Canada convoy protest: Miscellaneous

+The Canadian government attracted strong reaction from Indian social media.
+Several commentators ridiculed Trudeau, calling the protest Karma for supporting the 2020–2021 Indian farmers' protest.
+Actor Kangana Ranaut posted on Instagram, "Canadian PM Trudeau was encouraging Indian protestors... now in the midst of protests in his country he is hiding at a secret location... law of Karma strikes again."
+Sportsperson Surendra Poonia tweeted "Karma returns!
+Truckers protest in Canada intensifies...
+[Trudeau] supported tractors on roads of Delhi now facing same in his own country."
+Amish Devgan tweeted "Karma Strikes harder, Trudeau supported Tractors protests in Delhi last year on Jan 26th, and now [he] & his family ran away to secret location due to security threat."
+Indian diaspora in Canada expressed concern over the imposition of emergency in Canada, drawing comparisons with the absence of such extreme measures when the Indian government had to deal with year-long protests by farmers.
+Canada India Global Forum, an Indo-Canadian organization, urged Canadian PM to "follow the example of [Indian] Prime Minister [Narendra] Modi in handling peaceful protests through democratic means.”
+National Association of Indo-Canadians president Azad Kaushik also criticized the Canadian government, tweeting "Canada’s image as a soft power suddenly turns into a hard one unexpected of a 21st century democracy, a loss to not just Canadians but the world."

 Former President of Iran, Mahmoud Ahmadenijad, praised the protests, tweeting "violent crackdown on #FreedomConvoy2022 has nothing to do with freedom of speech and human rights.
 How coercion could be related to liberty & freedom of choice?" and signed off with "#TruckersForFreedom".

 Great Barrington Declaration co-author Martin Kulldorff tweeted in support of the protests.

 According to the Washington Examiner, psychologist and conservative commentator Jordan Peterson offered a "message of congratulations and caution" to the convoy.

-The Terry Fox Foundation condemned the defacing of Fox's statue with anti-mandate signs.

 The Royal Canadian Legion called protesters dancing on the Tomb of the Unknown Soldier "shocking" and "strongly condemn[ed]" their actions.
 On February 12, as a convoy passed through Charlottetown, a lone veteran stood guard at the cenotaph outside Province House to prevent the same disrespect of the monument.

 The Simon Wiesenthal Center for Holocaust Studies denounced the use of Nazi symbols by some of the protesters.

 The Justice Centre for Constitutional Freedoms provides legal support of the convoy and its contacts with media.

 On February 12, Facebook removed anti-vaccine, pro-convoy Facebook groups that were run from Vietnam, Bangladesh, and Romania.

 Singer and activist Bill Fries, whose song "Convoy" (recorded under his alias C. W. McCall) was used as a rallying cry for the movement, gave his implicit approval for the use of the song in that manner, and was pleased that the movement had caused an uptick in interest in the song, in the final interview he gave before he died.